 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-A timestamp is a numeric value indicating a number of units of time (usually seconds or milliseconds) that have elapsed since an initial date named Epoch, equal to 0.
+A timestamp is a numerical value representing the number of time units (often seconds) that have elapsed since a reference date called Epoch, the value of which is set to 0.

-The dates in Excel have their own Epoch (January 0, 1900), the trick is to remove the one from Unix.
+The dates in Excel have their own Epoch (January 0, 1900 or December 31, 1899), the trick is to remove the one from Unix.

 Example: For a date in cell A1: =(A1-DATE(1970,1,1))*86400